edwinmahendra/KBot/README.md

 # ChatBot with AIML and Text Correction

 ## 📝  Description
-This project is a simple chatbot application that integrates Artificial Intelligence Markup Language (AIML) for generating responses and utilizes a basic text correction functionality to correct the user's input message.
-It's designed to answer questions related to food ordering, specifically for a restaurant like KFC.
+This project is a simple chatbot application developed using Flask, that integrates Artificial Intelligence Markup Language (AIML) for generating responses and utilizes a basic text correction functionality to correct the user's input message.
+The application serves a user interface for interaction where users can input their queries.
+It's designed to answer questions related to food ordering, specifically mimicking a restaurant environment like KFC.

 ## 👥  Developers
 - Edwin Mahendra